(When the true power of relationships gets sold short…)

 💜Anyone can choose to be in a relationship with someone who has a decent job, can make them laugh, and who isn’t sleeping with anyone else.
 However, someone who desires a genuine, love-filled relationship will push their partner to soul-search what their true purpose in this world is and push them to fulfill that.

-💜Instead of going into relationship with the expectation of good sex, how about we go into one with the expectation of benefiting that whole person’s body, by eating right together, exercising together, and the desire to learn all the aspects of someone’s sensuality–learning about those aspects in order more accurately please them and give them the most fulfilling, stress-killing, soulful, bond-building, and nourishing experience possible?
+💜Instead of going into relationship with the expectation of good sex, how about we go into one with the expectation of benefiting the physical health of our partner, by eating right together, exercising together, and desiring to learn all the aspects of someone’s sensuality–learning about those aspects in order more accurately please them and give them the most fulfilling, stress-killing, soulful, bond-building, and nourishing experience possible?

 💜Instead just wanting to make babies, a couple should ask themselves if they’ve built the ideal environment that would foster their child’s exploration and the success in their journey in finding what purpose God has for them in this world, not the purpose that the parents think the child should have.